-To maximize discussion time at the workshop, paper presentation times will be very short.
-Actual times will depend on the number of accepted submissions but are estimated to be in the range of 3 to 5 minutes for position papers, 4 to 7 minutes for short papers, and 6 to 10 minutes for long papers.
+To maximize discussion time at the workshop, paper presentation times will be short: 7 minutes for position statements, 10 minutes for short papers, 12 minutes for long papers.

 For all three kinds of submissions, an abstract must be submitted to the Easy Chair Blocks and Beyond workshop submission site by the end of 12 Jul 2019.

 Completed papers must be submitted as PDF files to the Easy Chair Blocks and Beyond 2019 workshop submission site by the end of 19 Jul 2019.
 We do not use a double blind review process, so submissions should include author information.
 Use an IEEE Conference template to format your submission.

 Submitted paper abstracts and PDFs can be updated at any time through

 the end of day on 19 Jul 2019 (anywhere on Earth).
 Authors are encouraged

 to submit drafts that can be updated until the 19 Jul deadline.

 As with the two previous Blocks & Beyond workshops, we will publish accepted papers as an IEEE workshop proceedings.
 Publication will require submitting an IEEE copyright form.